Ivan-Macevich/openai-react-nest/README.md

-# Full-Stack OpenAI Chat Application with NestJS, React, Turbo Repo, and PostgreSQL
+# Full-Stack Application with NestJS, React, PostgreSQL, and Turbo

-This repository contains a full-stack chat application powered by OpenAI's API.
-It is built using:
+This repository contains a full-stack application, including:

-- **NestJS** for the backend (Node.js framework)
+- **NestJS (Backend)**: A server handling API requests and using OpenAI.
-- **React** for the frontend
+- **React (Frontend)**: A client-side application interfacing with the backend.
-- **PostgreSQL** as the database
+- **PostgreSQL**: A relational database used for data persistence.
-- **Turbo Repo** for monorepo management
+- **Turbo Repo**: A monorepo manager to orchestrate builds and tasks across the project.

 ## Table of Contents